trax-project/moodle-trax-logs/doc/vid.md

 is a Moodle plugin that let's you create video activities into your Moodle courses, using the xAPI VideoJS player in order to support the xAPI Video Profile.

-## Trax Logs for Moodle

 Trax Logs is required to run Trax Video because it performs some tasks when videos are playing:

 - It provides an LRS proxy used by Trax Video to communicate with the LRS.
 - It performs some tasks to secure the communication with the LRS.
 - It modifies statements in order to insert complementary contextual data.

-- It triggers a Moodle event for each LRS post.
+Be aware that all video statements are always sent synchronously because the video player need to check them in real-time.

+However, video events are also triggered and stored in the Moodle standard log store.
-- It allows resending the statements to the LMS in the context of a resynchronization.
+So these events can be used to resend video statements in case of a resynchronization.

 ## Additional xAPI Rules